 What is LinkedIn?

 LinkedIn is a platform for professionals, a Facebook for work of sorts, but with plenty of useful tools.
-You can search for jobs in your industry on LinkedIn, connect with others in your field, and share your achievements all in one place.
+You can search for jobs in your industry on LinkedIn, connect with others in your field, and share your work achievements all in one place.
 With more than half a million members, it’s the biggest site of its kind in the world, and there’s no sign of it going anywhere anytime soon.

 What is a LinkedIn profile?